-Nine Florida homeowners insurance companies, listed below, have entered into liquidation in recent years.
+Many Florida homeowners insurance companies, listed below, have entered into liquidation in recent years.
 Other Florida homeowners insurance carriers have announced plans to either cut back or stop writing new policies.

 Panel counsel law firms for Florida homeowners insurance carriers will want to keep one eye on their claims files while also actively looking for ways to diversify their client base.
 This article summarizes the current situation and offers strategic business development options for Florida insurance defense law firms.
+The list of Florida insurance companies in liquidation is being updated on a continuous basis, with the most recent liquidations being presented first.

 Avatar Property and Casualty Insurance Company